gkuhns7/How-to-Markup/README.md

 # How to Paint your Nails
 ### _by: Gabby Kuhns_

-Even though painting your nails is a fairly simple task, these instructions will help elevate the process and improve results.
-The more you practice, the easier painting nails becomes and the more fun you can have experimenting with different designs and styles.
+Painting your nails is a fairly simple task, but these instructions will elevate the process and improve results.
+The more you practice, the easier painting nails becomes and the more you can experiment with different designs and styles.

 ## Warning:
 ##### _Some of the following products are flammable and should be kept out of reach of children._